yeahrb/yeah/README.md

 Overview
 --------
-Yeah is a collection of utilities and abstractions around media and input APIs that aid in the creation of compelling video games.
+Yeah is a collection of utilities and abstractions that aid in the creation of compelling video games.

 Commands perform common utility tasks.

   * `yeah new <project name>` generates the files and folders for a project.
   * `yeah run` runs a game project.
-  * `yeah build` will build ready-to-go packages for every platform available.
+  * `yeah build` builds ready-to-go packages for every platform available.

-Intuitive abstractions that are a good fit for many types of games.
+These intuitive abstractions are a good fit for many types of games.

-  * Game - a container for entities, communicates with a backend, can load maps.
+  * Platform - bindings to a particular platform, mixed into Screen.
-  * Entity - something that can be represented by a visual in a game.
+  * Screen - manages I/O and a map.
-  * Visual - something that is rendered onto a screen.
+  * Map - manages entities in space.
-  * Backend - bindings to media and input APIs for a particular platform.
+  * Entity - acts within a map.
-  * Vector - used to represent position, size, velocity...
+  * Visual - visual representation of an entity.
-  * Color - will accept hex, RGB, HSV, and Wikipedia names.
+  * Vector - for representing position, size, velocity...
-  * Map - will be arrangement of entities in space.
+  * Color - accepts hex, RGB, HSV, and Wikipedia names.

 Roadmap
 -------